Stainless steel and hard-anodized aluminum are two of the most popular types of cookware.

 - Shiny, scratch-resistant surface, though brushed (matte) options are also available.

 - Excellent versatility.
 Great for stovetop, oven, and even grilling as long as the heat is kept below 500°F. Stainless steel is even compatible with induction ranges.

 There are several stainless steel cookware variations, including fully-clad and impact-bonded.
 Fully-clad bonds pieces of metal together in what is called ply.
 Ply refers to the number of bonded layers in the cookware’s construction.

 Stainless steel cookware labeled “fully-clad” means the conductive core layer is bonded seamlessly throughout, while those labeled “impact-bonded” are often cheaper and only include a conductive metal at their base (not up the sides).

-The latter option won’t distribute heat as well as the former due to the limited scope of the conductive material.
+Impact-bonded pans don’t distribute heat as well as the fully-clad pans due to the limited scope of the conductive material.